Rechercher

 As the deployment of AI technologies accelerates, there is an urgent need to rethink governance models, collective data rights, and ownership in digital ecosystems, with a focus on ethical AI deployment for public good.

 Building on previous GPAI work, our research will explore questions such as whether rights to co-generated data should belong not only to individuals but also to groups, and whether parties who did not contribute to the generation of data, content, or AI could have similar rights.
-We will provide policymakers with actionable recommendations that will help society adapt to the new reality of cogeneration in AI-powered societies.
+We provide policymakers with actionable recommendations that will help society adapt to the new reality of cogeneration in AI-powered societies.

 Currently, digital ecosystems are governed by different legislations depending on the jurisdiction they are in.
-This project aims to initiate a discussion and reflection on the necessity of transnational convergence of national and regional policies on the design and allocation of digital rights and obligations by rethinking rights and governance models in the context of digital ecosystems.
-The expected outcome of this project is to provide policymakers with actionable recommendations that will help society adapt to the new reality of cogeneration in AI-powered societies.
+This project aims to initiate a discussion and reflection on the necessity of transnational convergence of national and regional policies on the design and allocation of digital rights and obligations.

 Team